dotnet/docs/docs/core/setup/install-sdk.md

 # Install the .NET Core SDK

-In this article, you'll learn how to download and install the .NET Core SDK.
+In this article, you'll learn how to install the .NET Core SDK.
 The .NET Core SDK is used to create .NET Core apps and libraries.
 The .NET Core runtime is always installed with the SDK.

 You can download and install .NET Core directly with one of the following links: